froze0451/login-react-example/README.md

 ### This is Login/Contacts list two-page React app with server.

-Json server is used for fetching data. https://github.com/typicode/json-server
+Json server is used for fetching and saving data. https://github.com/typicode/json-server

 First clone the repository and install json-server globally: